FAIR Estate & Probate Guide

 Probate Appraisal Online: Executor and Heir Guide

-A probate appraisal establishes defensible fair market value for estate property that an executor, probate court, attorney, CPA, or heir can rely on.
-The report should be scoped to the probate workflow, tied to the correct valuation date, and routed to specialists who can handle each property category without guesswork.
+A probate appraisal supports fair market value for estate property used by an executor, probate court, attorney, CPA, or heir.
+The report should be scoped to the probate workflow, tied to the correct valuation date, and routed to specialists who can handle each property category.

 Probate Appraisal Online: Executor and Heir Guide - FAIR online appraisal guide illustration